Shopify/yjit-metrics/README.md

 Use `basic_report.rb --help` to get started.
 There are several different reports, and you can specify which data files to include and which benchmarks to show.
 By default `basic_report.rb` will load all data files that have the exact same, most recent timestamp.
 So if `basic_benchmark.rb` writes several files, `basic_report.rb` will use them all by default.

 You can find older examples of data-gathering scripts using `git log -- runners` (to see files that used to be in the "runners" directory) and post-processing scripts in the "formatters" directory.

+### speed.yjit.org site

+After collecting some data with `basic_benchmark.rb` you can generate the html site (hosted at speed.yjit.org) with a simple command:

+`site/exe serve`

+This will move files from `./data/` into a `build` directory, generate all the html files, and start a web server where you can view the site at `localhost:8000`.

+Some of the reports are built using `lib/yjit-metrics` and have templates in `lib/yjit-metrics/report_templates`.
+The rest of the files that build the site are found beneath `site`.
+There are `erb` files to generate additional pages and the script that does all the file rendering in `site/_framework/`.

 ## TruffleRuby